Kavinesh-R/Terraform-Basics/EC2-instance-creation/README.md

-5. Review the configuration in the main.tf file to ensure it matches your requirements.
+5. Review the configuration in the ec2 Creation.tf file to ensure it matches your requirements.
 You can customize the AWS region, instance type, AMI, key pair, etc.

 6. Create and apply the Terraform configuration to create the EC2 instance and security group: